brandoshizzle/RLBot-Starter/README.md

-# RLBotPythonExample
+# RLBot Starter
-Example of a Python bot using the RLBot framework
+A library to use with the RLBot framework to easily create Python bots.

 ## Quick Start
 The easiest way to start a Python bot is demonstrated here!